forax/java-guide/guide/chapter05-interface.md

 ```

-more about lambdas and method references in the following chapter
+More about lambdas and method references in the following chapter